Latest posts by Mark Spera (see all)

 - Personal blogs: ones of our friends, travel, lifestyle and fitness blogs

-There’s some important things to consider when choosing the right one:
+There’s some important things to consider when choosing the right platform for creating and hosting your blog:

 - Ease: Blogging should be about making great content, not battling with software or settings.